jillesvangurp/geogeometry/README.md

 ## Name

 Note.
-Geogeometry was formerly known as geotools.
+GeoGeometry was formerly known as geotools.
 I renamed the project because the name was already in use by geotools.org, which predates this project and on top of that delivers very similar functionality for Java.

 # Features